libdyson-wg/ha-dyson/README.md

 My goal is to make this integration official.
 However, at the current stage, I don't want to do the changes in core since there could be a lot of breaking changes.
 Therefore, I'll do be merge when everything seems stable.

+## Migration from shenxn/ha-dyson

+If you used the original repository from shenxn, you can migrate fairly easily:

+### Experimental no-reconfiguration migration

+I haven't tested this method very much, but in my experiments it seems possible to switch over with zero impact to your current integration configuration, entities/devices, or dashboards.
+I don't know what side-effects it may have though (leftover old config data might start causing issues or something - no guarantees).

+1. Remove the ha-dyson and ha-dyson-cloud custom repositories from HACS
+    - _Without_ removing the integrations themselves.
+3. Add the new [ha-dyson](https://github.com/libdyson-wg/ha-dyson) and [ha-dyson-cloud](https://github.com/libdyson-wg/ha-dyson-cloud) custom repositories
+    - The ha-dyson-cloud repository is only necessary if you already use it, or are intending to use its features.
+It is not required, but currently, it makes setting up new devices like HP07 (527K) much simpler.
+4. Update the ha-dyson and ha-dyson-cloud repositories using the HACS updater

+### Proven some-reconfiguration migration

+This is proven to work without any side effects.
+If you used the default IDs for the entities and devices, then you'll just need to re-configure the devices but your dashboards will not need updating.

+1. Remove the Dyson Local and Dyson Cloud _integrations_ from your /config/integrations page.
+1. Remove the Dyson Local and Dyson Cloud _integrations_ from your /hacs/integrations page.
+2. Remove the dyson-ha and dyson-ha-cloud custom repositories from HACS
+3. Add the new [dyson-ha](https://github.com/libdyson-wg/ha-dyson) and [dyson-ha-cloud](https://github.com/libdyson-wg/ha-dyson-cloud) custom repositories
+    - The libdyson-ha-cloud repository is only necessary if you already use it, or are intending to use its features.
+It is not required, but currently, it makes setting up new devices like HP07 (527K) much simpler.
+4. Update the dyson-ha and dyson-ha-cloud repositories

 ## Important note regarding connection via Dyson Link

 If you use your Dyson Link account to connect to the integration, you may or may not encounter a `libdyson.exceptions.DysonInvalidAuth` error.
 In this case, try disconnecting from the mobile app first, it should clear the error.
 Sometimes, you just need to try multiple times.
 If you discover a workaround for this issue please open a pull request.